Why Do We Clean Our Ears?

 If left untreated, these symptoms can become worse.
 In fact, impacted earwax is a leading cause of conductive hearing loss.
 When considering the severity of its consequences, we can understand why it is crucial for people to clean their ears.
 While it is understandable that people want to keep their ears clean, for the 35 million Americans affected by impacted earwax, this is especially important!

 OtoSet® - Ear Care for the 21st Century

 There are many different ways to clean your ears, and many are not safe to try at home.
 For those who commonly experience impacted earwax, a visit to their primary care physician, otolaryngologist, or audiologist is required to safely remove the impaction.

 Shockingly, the most common procedure, performed in practices around the world, dates back to the 1800s!
-Known as ear syringing, it requires the rather unpleasant experience of your healthcare provider syringing a large amount of water at high pressure into your ear canal to properly dislodge the wax.
+Known as ear syringing, it requires the rather unpleasant experience of your healthcare professional syringing a large amount of water at high pressure into your ear canal to properly dislodge the wax.

-However, there may now be a new option the next time you or a loved one has to visit a healthcare provider for earwax removal - the OtoSet® Ear Cleaning System.
+However, there may now be a new option the next time you or a loved one has to visit a healthcare professional for earwax removal - the OtoSet® Ear Cleaning System.
 OtoSet® is the first automated and FDA-cleared ear cleaning device for clinical use.
 At the push of a button, liquid flow and micro-suction technology combine to automatically break down and remove impacted earwax for a quick, safe, effective, and mess-free earwax removal procedure.

 Looking for a revolutionary new way to clean your ears?
 Ask your healthcare professional to look into OtoSet® as an innovative new way to address this age-old problem.